SERBA2121/1.0.6.0.TKHCNXM/README.md

 - You can update the realking kernel or install NOKernel if you want,
 - Format data,
 - Reboot,
+- Restart your device after completing the initial setup,

 ### Next OS features:
 - Just look at the screenshots